yingyinghao/LearnLab-Master-Your-Skills/README.md

 To set up the Learn Lab project on your local machine, please follow these steps:

-1. Clone the repository in your local machine:
+1. Clone the repository in your local machine.

-2. Navigate to the project's root directory: & run the below scripts -
+2. Navigate to the project's root directory & run the below scripts.

 3. Install the required dependencies using npm: